IRT-Saint-Exupery/CoFMPy/docs/user_guide/advanced/stream_handler_module.md

 #####  `parse_kafka_message(msg)`

-* Parses raw Kafka messages into a CoFMPy compatible Python `dict` with a `t` field (timestamp) and associated values under alias keys.
+* Parses raw Kafka messages into a CoFmuPy compatible Python `dict` with a `t` field (timestamp) and associated values under alias keys.
 * If a different incoming data structure is used, this function provides an interface to the rest of the API.
 * Falls back to raw string output on failure, allowing standalone use of the data handler.